Background images display behind your site content, adding a visual element to help set the tone for your site.

 The following templates support site-wide background images.
 Templates are grouped by family.

-- Aviator, Aubrey - Additionally, the Info Page supports a page-specific background image.
+- Aviator family (Aubrey, Aviator) - Additionally, the Info Page supports a page-specific background image.

 Step 1 - Go to Site Styles

 Note: To add a page-specific background image to Aviator or Aubrey, first go to the Pages panel and open the Info Page.
 Open any other page type to add the site-wide background.

 Step 2 - Add an image

 To use one of your own images, drag your image into the image uploader.
 You can also click the image uploader to open a file selection menu and then select a file from your computer.

-Alternatively, click Getty Images to license a stock image for $10.
+Alternatively, click Search For Image to add a free or premium stock image.
 This is a great option if you don't already have an image to use.
-To learn more, visit Getty Images and Squarespace overview.
+To learn more, visit Searching and adding stock images.

 Step 3 - Style and crop the image